-Exploring Mathematics, Physics, and Patterns
+Exploring Mathematics and Patterns

 Hey, I'm Jorge — a student of mathematics with a constant curiosity for the deep structures that connect abstract theory and the physical world.